-If the ENI ID of a primary network interface is set to the ENI ID of the AWS virtual ip resource or AWS Elastic IP resource, the AWS virtual ip resource or AWS Elastic IP resource setting is required to change when restoring data from an AMI.
+If the ENI ID of a primary network interface is set to the ENI ID of the AWS virtual ip resource or AWS Elastic IP resource or AWS secondary ip resource, the AWS virtual ip resource or AWS Elastic IP resource or AWS secondary ip resource setting is required to change when restoring data from an AMI.

-If the ENI ID of a secondary network interface is set to the ENI ID of the AWS virtual ip resource or AWS Elastic IP resource, it is unnecessary to set the AWS virtual ip resource or AWS Elastic IP resource again because the same ENI ID is inherited by a detach/attach processing when restoring data from an AMI.
+If the ENI ID of a secondary network interface is set to the ENI ID of the AWS virtual ip resource or AWS Elastic IP resource or AWS secondary ip resource, it is unnecessary to set the AWS virtual ip resource or AWS Elastic IP resource or AWS secondary ip resource again because the same ENI ID is inherited by a detach/attach processing when restoring data from an AMI.